jdhill-repo/indi-picamera/README.md

 Alternatively, the camera_i2c script would have to be executed before the beginning of the INDI session at least once when used with the Raspberry Pi 3.
 It will not work properly unless it is executed from the raspiraw directory.

+3 - wiringPi is currently no longer available through the link provided.
+It is used in the experimental st-4 branch.